Best Ever Vegan Brownies

 FAQ:

-In the fridge!
-When stored at room temperature, the brownies become a little softer and lack chewiness.
+Always in the fridge!
+When stored at room temperature, the brownies become a little softer and lacked chewiness.

 Once you’ve let them set and cut them into squares or triangles, place them in an airtight container and keep them in the fridge.